alkalitop/complex-ext.js/README.md

 |polar|string|O|

 #### constructor(cplx)
-Copy complex that has already been declared
+Copy a complex that has already been declared
 ```javascript
 z = new Complex(z);
 ```